Investigation Process Details

 At any time prior to the Student Honor Office's decision and action, a student may voluntarily withdraw from the university.
 Once a student voluntarily withdraws from the university, he or she no longer enjoys student status nor any of the benefits, rights, and privileges associated with student status.
 If a student voluntarily withdraws from the university, the university may nevertheless determine at its discretion to proceed with an investigation of the allegations.
 The university may put a hold on the student's registration, re‐admission, and/or graduation pending an investigation and/or resolution of the allegations.

 At the conclusion of the investigation, the Student Honor Office will review the information and determine an appropriate decision and action.
 The action will be selected from the following: No Action, Counsel and Education, Warning, Steady Upward Course, Probation, Suspension Withheld, Suspension, and Expulsion.
 The SHO will then notify the student of the decision, action taken, and any related conditions for reinstatement to good Honor Code standing.

-Should the decision be a suspension or expulsion, the student will have an opportunity to request a Dean of Students Review.
-The student may request the review within two business days upon receipt of the Notice of Separation (see Dean of Students Review Council Procedures).
+Should the decision be a suspension or expulsion, the student will have an opportunity to request a Student Honor Review.
+The student may request the review within five business days upon receipt of the Notice of Separation (see Student Honor Review Procedures).

 A student must be in good Honor Code standing to graduate and receive a diploma.
 Students are required to satisfactorily complete any specified conditions in order to return to good Honor Code standing.

 The university does not consider the decisions of No Action, Counsel, and Education, Warning, or Steady Upward Course, to be reportable disciplinary actions when responding to a request for a Dean's Certification from another institution or third party.
 The actions of Probation, Suspension Withheld, Suspension, and Expulsion are reportable disciplinary actions.